 The Senior Companion program, which pairs low-income, healthy senior volunteers with frail peers, began.

-In 1990 the agency changes its name from Senior House to ElderServe to signify the expansion of services.
+Senior House changed its name to ElderServe to signify the expansion of services.

 The TeleCare program moved from the Kentucky Association of Older Persons to ElderServe.

 ElderServe consolidated its Senior House West sites into the new Oak and Acorn Intergenerational Center at 28th and Magazine streets.

 ElderServe added Crime Victim Services, the first and only program for elderly crime victims in Kentucky.

 ElderClub, an adult day care center with a nurse on duty, opened at Oak and Acorn.